 1. Concerning the Scriptures

 We believe that the Scriptures of the Old and New Testaments as originally written were God-breathed, both verbally and in every part.
-We believe God communicated through Spirit-controlled men so that the Scriptures are without error, authoritative, and complete.
-We believe the Bible is the supreme revelation of God’s will for mankind and constitutes the only infallible guide for faith and life.

 2. Concerning the True God

 We believe in one God, the Creator of all things; that in the unity of the Godhead there are three Persons: Father, Son, and Holy Spirit.

 3. Concerning the Lord Jesus Christ

 We believe that the Lord Jesus Christ, God’s Son, was conceived by the Holy Spirit and born of the virgin Mary.
 He lived a sinless life, died vicariously, rose from the dead, ascended bodily into heaven, and is coming again to rapture His saints and establish His kingdom.
 The rapture of His church is imminent and will be personal, pretribulational, and premillennial.

 We believe that the Holy Spirit is a divine Person, equal with the Father and the Son and of the same nature.
 We believe there is a distinction between the ministry of the Holy Spirit in the Old Testament and His ministry in the New Testament.
 We believe the Bible does not support the authenticity of the sign gifts of prophecy, speaking in tongues, interpretation of tongues, miracles and healing for today.
 Needless to say, apart from these gifts, God can do the miraculous according to His sovereign purposes.
 That is why we pray according to His will.